 Preheat oven to 350F.

 Mix almond, tigernut, green banana and arrowroot flours in one big bowl.
 Add the baking powder, salt and spices.
 Add the two cheeses and mix well.
 Add the avocado oil and mix well with your hands.

 In a separate bowl beat the eggs and coconut milk and pour onto the dry mixture.
 You can do all this in a standing mixer if you want, I mixed it all with my hands.
 At this point, the texture might look a little too wet and sticky.

-Now separate the dough in two pieces and for two logs / cigar shapes and flatten then down slightly (see pictures below).
-Put them on a parchment paper in a cookie baking sheet, sprinkle with the 2 tbsp of parmigiano, and bake for 30 minutes.
+Now separate the dough into two pieces and form two logs/cigar shapes and flatten then down slightly (see pictures below).
+Put them on parchment paper in a cookie baking sheet, sprinkle with 2 tbsp of Parmigiano, and bake for 30 minutes.

 Take them out, let cool for 10-15 minutes, and carefully slice the logs at an angle.
 I always say this is the most sensitive part of the process, you want to do it slowly with a sharp knife to make sure the slices don't break.